 In one of the corridors of Comte’s apartment there are now some text panels about people who were influenced by Comte’s ideas.
 The British philosopher John Stuart Mill is described here as “the first important philosopher to have understood the thinking of August Comte.”
 Starting in 1841, Mill provided moral, intellectual and financial support for Comte, and publicized his philosophy in Great Britain.

 The other three, Jules Ferry, Léon Gambetta and Georges Clemenceau, were French politicians in the late 19th and early 20th centuries who implemented some of Comte’s aspirations, such as universal, free and secular schooling for all French children, and the separation of church and state.

 When I went to Comte’s apartment I think I had a vague expectation that I would be fascinated by his personality and start reading all his books.
 Well, that’s not the way it worked out.

-The one aspect of his career that I can relate to (since I have been working for the past forty-five years in the field of adult education) is that Comte was the co-founder of the Polytechnical Association for free instruction.
+The one aspect of his career that I can relate to (since I have been working for the past forty-seven years in the field of adult education) is that Comte was the co-founder of the Polytechnical Association for free instruction.
 For years he gave a free course in astronomy for working class adults at the City Hall of the 3rd arrondissement.
 (Come to think of it, Simone de Beauvoir also had a phase as a young woman when she went over to Belleville every week and gave free philosophy classes for adults.)